 For refraction, instill one or two drops of 1% solution in the eye(s), repeated in five minutes.
 If patient is not seen within 20 to 30 minutes, an additional drop may be instilled to prolong mydriatic effect.
+For examination of fundus, instill one or two drops of 0.5% solution 15 or 20 minutes prior to examination.
 Individuals with heavily pigmented irides may require higher strength or more doses.
 Mydriasis will reverse spontaneously with time, typically in 4 to 8 hours.
 However, in some cases, complete recovery may take up to 24 hours.

 Tropicamide solution/ drops

 - Drug Interactions

 - Compare Alternatives

 - 7 Reviews